 Sep.
 2: The Identity Theft Resource Center reported on the DOD’s new data breach reporting guidelines for contractors and subcontractors.

-On September 8th, the Federal Trade Commission (FTC) published a blog post about company compliance with the Fair Credit Reporting Act’s (FCRA) notice, consent, and disclosure requirements regarding background checks for job applicants.
+On September 8th, the Federal Trade Commission (FTC) published a blog post about company compliance with the Fair Credit Reporting Act’s (FCRA) notice, consent, and disclosure requirements regarding background checks for job candidates.
 In the post, the FTC focused on the applicability of the FCRA’s 603(y) provision entitled, “Exclusion of Certain Communications for Employee Investigations.”
-Specifically, the FTC addressed “whether screening reports about job applicants are exempt from the FCRA’s notice, consent, and disclosure requirements because of Section 603(y).”
-According to FTC staff, such screening reports are not exempt because Section 603(y) covers only investigations of current employees, not both current employees and job applicants.
+Specifically, the FTC addressed “whether screening reports about job candidates are exempt from the FCRA’s notice, consent, and disclosure requirements because of Section 603(y).”
+According to FTC staff, such screening reports are not exempt because Section 603(y) covers only investigations of current employees, not both current employees and job candidates.
 The FTC identified three reasons for their conclusion:

 - The language of Section 603(y) assumes an existing employer-employee relationship;

 - The legislative history of the provision refers to it as “a narrow technical correction”; and

 - “Courts have established that the FCRA is ‘undeniably a remedial statute that must be read in a liberal manner in order to effectuate the congressional intent underlying it, ’” adding that “[a]pplying Section 603(y) to the background screening of candidates would allow the exception to swallow the rule.”